walterrowe/magick-frames/README.md

 - apply a thin picture frame (`--picture` or `-p`)
 - center your logo BELOW the image (`--logo` or`-l`)

-Look at the comments inside the frame_it AppleScript code to see where to change the options passed to the frame_it shell script.
+Look at the comments inside the frame_it AppleScript script to see where to change the options passed to the frame_it shell script.
 Look inside the frame_it shell script to see all of the available options.
 Some other example configurations are:

 - set `frame_it_options` to `—o -l —p` and save as application frame\_it
     - `-o` overwrites the named source file
     - `-l` applies a logo below the image
     - `-p` adds a thin surrounding picture frame
 - set `frame_it_options` to `—o —t —p` and save as application label\_it
     - `-o` overwrites the named source file
     - `-t` applies two-row text below the image
     - `-p` adds a thin surrounding picture frame
 - set `frame_it_options` to `—o -p —g=southeast —w=~/Pictures/watermark_white.png` and save as application watermark\_it
     - `-o` overwrites the named source file
     - `-p` adds a thin surrounding picture frame
     - `-g` applies logo on image at this edge
     - `-w` specifies the logo to apply to the image

 See the command line section below for a description of all the supported style options.

 # How To Use

-## With macOS Finder
+## In macOS Finder

-The droplet app included with this package works like any other macOS application that lets you drag-n-drop items onto the application.
+The Droplet included with this package works like any other macOS application that lets you drag-n-drop items onto the application.

 1. Use macOS Finder to select the images you want to decorate
-2. Drag-n-drop the selected images onto your droplet app
+2. Drag-n-drop the selected images onto your Droplet

-The frame_it shell script options you specified in `frame_it_options` in the droplet app control how the images files you drop onto the droplet are decorated.
+The frame_it shell script options you specified in `frame_it_options` in the Droplet control how the images files you drop onto the Droplet are decorated.

-## With Capture One Export Recipes
+## In Capture One Export Recipes

-The droplet included with this package works like any other macOS application you can configure into a Capture One Pro Export Recipe.
+The Droplet included with this package works like any other macOS application you can configure into a Capture One Pro Export Recipe.

 1. Go to `Open With` field in a Capture One Export Recipe
 1. Choose `Other` from the `Open With` drop-down menu
-1. Navigate to and select your droplet application
+1. Navigate to and select your Dropletlication
 1. Select and check the configured Export Recipe
 1. Select images to process and press `CMD+D` to export

-The frame_it shell script options you specified in `frame_it_options` in the droplet app control how the images files you drop onto the droplet are decorated.
+The frame_it shell script options you specified in `frame_it_options` in the Droplet control how the images files you drop onto the Droplet are decorated.

-## With The Command Line
+## At The Command Line

 The [frame_it](frame_it) shell script also can be used from the command line on macOS and Linux if you are comfortable with that.